milochen0418/gifts-differing/PART II Effects of the Preferences on Personality/CH03_TypeTableForComparisonAndDiscovery.md

 For the engineering students, shown in Figure 13, the self-selection area consists of the IN quadrant, the two ENJ types, and ISTJ.
 The emphasis is on N and J, and F when combined with NJ seems nearly as attracted to engineering as T.  Note that the ENJ types would be adjacent to the IN quadrant if wrapped around a horixzontal cylinder,  and so would ISTJ if wrapped around a vertical one.

 (These are the liberal arts and engineering samples from page 45 of the 1962 MBTI Manual.)

+**(Plz get figure 14 from original book)**
+**Figure 14 Finance and Commerce Students (N = 488)**

+The Type Table in Figure 14 shows 488 undergraduates from the Wharton School of Finance and Commerce at the University of Pennsylvania.
+The Type Table opposite, in Figure 15, is really opposite, showing 705 science majors from Cal Tech.

+The self-selection area for the finance and commerce students consists of the ES quadrant plus the two IST types, which is wholly suitable.
+The ST column is the one where the main objects of interest are the facts, approached with impersonal analysis, in a hardheaded, matterr-of-fact way.
+The ES quadrant is the most practical and realistic quadrant and the least given to intellectual abstractions.